Table of Contents

 7. How to Get Rid of Hickeys with Banana Peels

-As healthy as a banana might be, it’s not the only part of the fruit that’s beneficial.
 Banana peels are rich in antioxidants, nutrients, and vitamins.
-They also have soothing properties when applied to bruised skin, which may help speed up the healing process.
+They have soothing properties when applied to bruised skin that speed up healing.

-To reap these calming effects, place the inside part of the banana peel onto the hickey, and leave it in place for at least 30 minutes or longer.
-To reap the maximum benefits, leave it on until the peel turns brown.
-Repeat this process three times a day, every day, until the hickey fades.
+Place the inside part of the banana peel on the hickey for at least 30 minutes.
+For best results, leave it on until the peel turns brown.
+Do this three times a day until the hickey fades.

 8. Cover the Hickey With Makeup